zuixjs/cdnjs/.github/CONTRIBUTING.md

 ﻿# a temporary version of the contributing doc

+ - Please read the instructions about sparseCheckout and shallow clone before any git clone operation to this huge repository: [documents/sparseCheckout.md](https://github.com/cdnjs/cdnjs/blob/master/documents/sparseCheckout.md)
+ - Please make sure you are not going to submit a personal library, we have popularity requirement for the libraries, for the detail, see: [issue](#a-issue)

 ## MENU

 * Are you opening an issue?
 Please take a look at [issue](#a-issue) chapter.